Kenneth Waller

 Kenneth Waller (5 November 1927 – 28 January 2000) was an English actor.
 He was known for portraying Old Mr. Grace in Are You Being Served? and Grandad in Bread.

 Early life

 Kenneth Waller was born in Lowerhouses Huddersfield, Yorkshire on 5 November 1927.
-In 1931, during the Great Depression, he moved to Hythe, Hampshire in the New Forest and they were living there at the breakout of World War II.
-In 1940, his family returned to his native Huddersfield.
+In 1931 during the Great Depression, he and his family moved to Hythe, Hampshire in the New Forest where they lived until the outbreak of World War II when they returned to their native Huddersfield.
 Waller left school aged 16 and worked as a wages clerk until being called up for National Service.

 In 1949, he was a member of the Christ Church Woodhouse men's choir.

 After serving in the Royal Air Force as a Radar Mechanic, Waller worked for a firm of auctioneers.